-Lydia has mostly worked as a self-supporting minister, meaning that she has combined parish ministry with secular work.
+Lydia has worked as a parish priest, a school chaplain and as a self-supporting minister, meaning that she has combined parish ministry with secular work.
 She has done a variety of jobs including being a cook, running a pre-school and being a smallholder.

-Lydia is also the Rural Dean and lives at Shillingstone Rectory with her husband and two teenage sons.
+Lydia is Chair of the Diocesan House of Clergy, the Rural Dean of the Blackmore Vale and lives at Shillingstone Rectory with her husband and two cats.